tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Three_Arizona_Murder_Witch.md

 I lurched into the shower and let the water beat down on my aching flesh until it started to run cold.
 After I got dressed, I popped some Tylenol, crawled onto the couch, and prayed that I would either start to feel better, or simply die and be released from my suffering.
 After a while, the agony receded a bit (and I didn’t pass away) leaving me no choice but to haul my poor carcass off the couch and go to work.

-The guards at the door seemed especially hostile that evening.
+The guards at the entrance seemed especially hostile that evening.
 I could almost taste their pent-up aggression in the air.
 As I limped through the big double doors, one of them said, “I’m kinda surprised to see you, kid.
 Didn’t think you’d be coming back.”

 I grimly ignored him and made my way across the wide, empty expanse of the lobby.
 Kaz was already waiting at the service entrance, a heavy steel door that was marked EXIT to keep the guests from getting curious about what was on the other side.
 I checked my watch and shook my head at him in irritation.